Iraqi invasion of Kuwait: Invasion

+An Iraqi Army T-72 main battle tank firing during the invasion of Kuwait, August 1990.
+The image depicts an Iraqi T-72 engaging targets along the Kuwaiti coastline during the early stages of the invasion.
+On 2 August 1990.

 On 2 August 1990 at 2:00 am, local time, by Saddam Hussein's order Iraq launched an invasion of Kuwait with four elite Iraqi Republican Guard divisions (the 1st Hammurabi Armoured Division, 2nd al-Medinah al-Munawera Armoured Division, the Tawakalna ala-Allah Division (mechanized infantry) and 4th Nebuchadnezzar Division (motorized infantry) and special forces units equivalent to a full division.

 In support of these units, the Iraqi Army deployed a squadron of Mil Mi-25 helicopter gunships, several units of Mil Mi-8 and Mil Mi-17 transport helicopters, as well as a squadron of Bell 412 helicopters.
 The foremost mission of the helicopter units was to transport and support Iraqi commandos into Kuwait City, and subsequently to support the advance of ground troops.
 The Iraqi Air Force (IQAF) had at least two squadrons of Sukhoi Su-22, one of Su-25, one of Mirage F1 and two of MiG-23 fighter-bombers.
 The main task of the IQAF was to establish air superiority through limited air strikes against two main air bases of the Kuwaiti Air Force, whose aircraft consisted mainly of Mirage F1s and Douglas (T)A-4KU Skyhawks.

 Despite months of Iraqi sabre-rattling, Kuwait did not have its forces on alert and was caught unaware.
 The first indication of the Iraqi ground advance was from a radar-equipped aerostat that detected an Iraqi armour column moving south.
 Kuwaiti air, ground, and naval forces resisted, but were vastly outnumbered.
 In central Kuwait, the 35th Armoured Brigade deployed approximately a battalion of Chieftain tanks, BMPs, and an artillery battery against the Iraqis and fought delaying actions near Al Jahra (see Battle of the Bridges), west of Kuwait City.
 In the south, the 15th Armoured Brigade moved immediately to evacuate its forces to Saudi Arabia.